 Services and Interim Acting Director for the Institute of Museum and Library Services (IMLS).
 Prior to her work with IMLS, she served as director of the Digital Public Library of America Secretariat at the Berkman Center at Harvard University.
 She also previously served as executive director of the Open Knowledge Commons, where she worked to catalyze and raise funds for libraries working on collaborative digital library initiatives.
 She founded the digital library program at the Boston Public Library and was responsible for its dedication to open principles.
 Her interests are in cultural heritage, collaboration, and the promotion of all types of open knowledge.
 She holds degrees from the University of Notre Dame, Middlebury College, and Simmons College.
+Neil Mayle Neil Mayle is Co-Founder and Chief Technology Officer of Ditto Labs.
+He Co-Founder, Ditto has more than 20 years of experience advising companies on new Labs technologies.
+He co-founded Opholio, a photo sharing service that was acquired in June of 2000.
+He currently serves on the board of Xtalic, a nano-structure metals company.
+Neil earned an MBA from MIT's Sloan School of Management.
+He holds a S.B. in electrical engineering and computer science from MIT and studied at the MIT Artificial Intelligence Lab.
 Josh Miller Josh Miller is a co-founder and the chief revenue officer of 3Play Media, Co-Founder, 3- which provides closed captioning, transcription, and description services Play Media to make video accessible, searchable, and more engaging.
 3Play Media has over 2,000 customers across industries, including Harvard, MIT, Oracle, Viacom, NBCUniversal, Stanford, Cisco, the US Department of State, P&G, and more.
 As CRO, Josh oversees the company's sales and marketing teams and is responsible for new growth.
 He frequently speaks on closed captioning, video accessibility, and video search.
 Josh holds degrees from Brown University and MIT's Sloan School of Management.
-Trevor Muñoz Trevor Muñoz is the Interim Director of the Maryland Institute for ļ Interim Director, Technology (MITH) at the University of Maryland, as well as Assistant MITH, and Dean for Digital Humanities Research at the University of Maryland Assistant Dean for Libraries.
+Trevor Muñoz Trevor Muñoz is the Interim Director of the Maryland Institute for Interim Director, Technology (MITH) at the University of Maryland, as well as Assistant MITH, and Dean for Digital Humanities Research at the University of Maryland Assistant Dean for Libraries.
 He works to foster digital projects that involve close Digital collaboration between librarians, archivists, and other digital humanities Humanities researchers.
 As part of this work, he has written, spoken, and consulted Research, about the strategic opportunities and challenges of doing digital University of humanities work within the institutional and cultural structures of Maryland academic research libraries.
 Muñoz holds degrees from King's College London and the Graduate School of Library and Information Science at the University of Illinois, Urbana-Champaign.
 Jacob Nadal Jacob Nadal was appointed Director for Preservation at the Library of Director of Congress in July 2017.
-He is responsible for the work of the Directorate's Preservation, five Divisions - Binding and Collections Care, Collections Management, Library of Conservation, Reformatting, and Research and Testing - and for working Congress with staff across the Library to provide access to a rich, diverse, and enduring source of knowledge to inform and inspire people in their intellectual and creative endeavors.
-Before joining the Library of Congress, he served in leadership roles and developed preservation programs for the New York Public Library, UCLA, Indiana University, Brooklyn Historical Society, and the Research Collections and Preservation Consortium (ReCAP).
-1 16561 varioti Corisornani (NeCA1).
+He is responsible for the work of the Directorate's Preservation, five Divisions - Binding and Collections Care, Collections Management, Conservation, Reformatting, and Research and Testing - and for working